rubendm92/prsls-online-aug-2021/10_Writing acceptance tests/README.md

 Time:        4.098s
 ```

-8. Run the integration tests and see that all 3 tests are still passing as well
+8. Run the integration tests again and see that all 3 tests are still passing as well

 ```
  PASS  tests/test_cases/get-index.tests.js